Python101sg/Python-Code/README.md

 7. Plan

-Bank and Branches - Thanga
+Bank and Branches - Thanga,
-Customer and Acounts Close and opening - Tushar and MAnas Withdrawals and Desposit -  Nidhi transfers - Adithya and Yash
+Customer and Acounts Close and opening - Tushar and MAnas, Withdrawals and Desposit -  Nidhi, transfers - Adithya and Yash,